About Us

 WHAT ANIMAL ARE YOU?®

-Ski In Harmony® Fly the skis with your hands.
+Fly the skis with movement of the hands.
 An easier way to ski.

-RIH teaching method that layers knowledge upon universal principles.
+The RIH teaching method layers knowledge upon universal principles.
 The result is an easier way to ski and ride.

-With "Return to center force", our claim for a patent on the use of gravity, to reseat a binding, will make it easier than ever before to resume skiing.
-You and the equipment are the package.
+With "Return to center force", our patented use of gravity to reseat a Telemark ski binding.
+This will make it easier than ever before to resume skiing, after a fall.

 Wind, Wave, and AQUA FIRMA™